5.45×39mm: Enhanced penetration cartridges

-The 7N10 cartridge replaced the previous variants as standard Russian service round and can penetrate a 16 mm thick St3 steel plate at 100 m and 6Zh85T body armour at 200 m.
+The 7N10 cartridge replaced the previous variants as standard Russian service round and can penetrate a 16 mm thick St3 steel plate at 100 m and 6B3TM ballistic vest at 200 m.
 7N10 bullets have a violet/purple identification ring above the cartridge neck.
 The 7N10 and 7N6(M) cartridges have practically identical external ballistic characteristics, meaning they can share identical sighting lines and optics on firearms.
 The rounds are loaded to produce a maximal pressure of 300.00 MPa.

 The 7N22 armour-piercing bullet, introduced in 1998, has a 1.75 g sharp-pointed steel penetrator made of steel U12A and retains the soft lead plug in the nose for jacket discarding.
 7N22 boat-tail bullets weigh 3.69 g and can be identified by their red identification ring above the cartridge neck and a black tip.
 It has a ballistic coefficient (G7 BC) of approximately 0.180.
 The rounds are loaded to produce a maximal pressure of 290.00 MPa.

 The 7N24 "super-armor-piercing" cartridge, introduced in 1999, has a stub cone nosed penetrator made of tungsten carbide (hard alloy VK8).
 The 7N24 round is loaded with a 4.15 g projectile containing a 1.8 g penetrator which is fired with a muzzle velocity of 840 m/s yielding 1464 J muzzle energy.
 The rounds are loaded to produce a maximal pressure of 300 MPa.
 7N24 bullets have a black identification ring above the cartridge neck.

 The 7N39 armor-piercing cartridge, introduced in 2013, has a penetrator made of a tungsten carbide (92%) and cobalt (8%) alloy.
 The round is loaded with a 4.1 g bullet containing a 1.9 g penetrator which is fired at a muzzle velocity of 850 m/s yielding 1481 J muzzle energy.
 The rounds are loaded to produce a maximal pressure of 300 MPa.
 7N39 cartridges have a black identification ring above the cartridge neck.

 Tracer cartridges

 Besides that the tracer cartridges 7T3 and 7T3M were developed.
 The 7T3 production bullet length was 26.54 mm long and weighed 3.36 g.
 After 1976 a new lighter 3.2 g and shorter 25.32 mm long bullet was selected as a replacement for the original bullet.
 These bullets can be identified by their green marked tips.
 The tracer projectile has a shorter ogival profile and for 7T3 ammunition burns out to 800 m and for 7T3M ammunition ignites at 50 m burning out to 850 m.
 The rounds are loaded to produce a maximal pressure of 290 MPa.

+An armor piercing tracer load was also developed (7BT4), adopted in 2005.
+The round was loaded with a 4.4 g (67.9 gr) bullet containing a hardened tool-grade steel core with lead wrapping which is fired at a muzzle velocity of 879-895 m/s.
+It can be identified by its green bullet tip.
+It was made to achieve 100% penetration of 5 mm thick steel plate "5P" up to 70 metres.